Get to Know Us

 For more detailed information about our student demographics, click here

 All the hardware and software you will need varies by degree program.
-Visit the Technology Requirements page for more information.
+Visit the Course Materials page for more information.

-Our staff of professional security guards patrols the campus to ensure a safe and secure environment.
-RMCAD also provides security lighting around campus; strategically placed call boxes; and frequent presentations on personal safety.
+Our staff of professional security guards patrol the campus to ensure a safe and secure environment.
+RMCAD also provides security lighting around campus, and frequent presentations on personal safety.
 As indicated by our Campus Safety Report, we have very little crime on campus.

-Courses taken at a regionally accredited school, such as RMCAD, are far more likely to be accepted as transfer courses, than are courses from a school that is not regionally accredited.
+RMCAD accepts transfer credits.
 For further information about transferring, visit our transfer overview page, and contact an Admissions Counselor to have your transcripts evaluated.

 FINANICAL AID AND PAYMENT QUESTIONS

-If you’ve been awarded a RMCAD scholarship (Academic, Artistic, Presidential + Provost, Community, or RMCAD Grant), the amount of that award will be deducted from your tuition billing statement(s).
+If you’ve been awarded a RMCAD scholarship, the amount of that award will be deducted from your tuition billing statement(s).
 Other financial aid, such as federal grants and loans, will also be applied as credits to your account, but only if you’ve completed all of your financial aid paperwork well in advance of when your first bill is issued.
 If you have not completed your financial aid paperwork at the time tuition is due, your account may be subject to late fees and interest charges.

 Books and supplies are not included in your tuition charge.
 You can view the required books you’ll need to purchase for your courses here.
-Supplies may be purchased in our campus Supply Store, at a Denver art supply store, or online.
+Supplies may be purchased in our campus supply store—SPECTRUM, a Denver art supply store, or online.